Apply for a secondary school place Sept 2023

 Be fully informed before you apply

 Read our admissions brochure before you apply.
-The brochure for entry in September 2022 will be available from 1 September 2021.
 If you have any difficulty completing your application, please contact the School Admissions Team.

 When making your application in eAdmissions you should: